Hormonal Cystic Acne On The Chin Causes And Treatments

 • Sulfamethoxazole-Trimethoprim: Having the longest name of the bunch, Sulfamethoxazole-Trimethoprim is similar to both Doxycycline and Minocycline in that it addresses inflammation.
 This antibiotic is often prescribed to combat severe inflammation when other antibiotics aren’t options.

-Like spironolactone, you can find these antibiotics at Apostrophe.
-For more information, check out the antibiotics our dermatologists prescribe.
+Like spironolactone, you can get access to these antibiotics through Apostrophe.
+For more information, check out the antibiotics the providers on our platform prescribe.

 Topical Treatments